MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 1. Create a connection string based on the [storage connection string templates](../../api/connection-strings/storage-connection-strings.md#storage-connection-string-templates).
 This string indicates the resource to access and its authentication information.
 For continuous export flows, we recommend [impersonation authentication](../../api/connection-strings/storage-connection-strings.md#impersonation).

-1. Run the [.create or .alter external table](../external-sql-tables.md) to create the table.
+1. Run the [.create or .alter external table](../external-sql-tables.md) command to create the table.
 Use the connection string from the previous step as the *storageConnectionString* argument.

     For example, the following command creates `MyExternalTable` that refers to CSV-formatted data in `mycontainer` of `mystorageaccount` in Azure Blob Storage.
 The table has two columns, one for an integer `x` and one for a string `s`.
 The connection string ends with `;impersonate`, which indicates to use impersonation authentication to access the data store.